 Sometimes it’s OK to get lost.
-In the jungle.
+Biking in the jungle.
 In Bangkok.

 It’s late October 2019, I’m in Bangkok with my 16-year-old daughter.
 Guided by a woman who does at good job of directing tourists to an unofficial pier, advertising free boat transfer to Bang Krachao in Phra Prabaeng, a jungle paradise, we walk past a metal gate towards the Chao Phraya River.